 The unfunded obligation may be computed and presented in several ways.
 Perhaps the most useful way is based on taxes and benefits for an open group of participants over the next 75 years, including many people not yet born, the same as was calculated in the basic projections.
 That methodology is consistent with the primarily pay-as-you-go way the program is designed and currently run.
-Although the trustees provide alternative calculations based on the closed group of current participants, we believe the open-group basis makes more sense for Social Security and avoids certain misleading outcomes.
-For example, if the program were in exact actuarial balance, the open group measure of the unfunded obligation would be zero, while the closed group measure would show a substantial unfunded obligation.
+Although the trustees provide alternative calculations based on the closed group of current participants, we believe the opengroup basis avoids certain misleading outcomes.
+For example, if the program were in exact actuarial balance, the open-group measure of the unfunded obligation would be zero, while the closed-group measure would show a substantial unfunded obligation.